A3-TasmanDynamics/TasDyn-Interaction-Framework/README.md

 This framework is released under the Arma Public License Share Alike (APL-SA).
 Non-commercial use, modification, and redistribution are permitted, provided the work remains within the Arma universe and any derivatives are released under the same license.
 See the LICENSE file for full details.
-"""

-# Writing the content to a .txt file
-with open('README.txt', 'w', encoding='utf-8') as f:
-    f.write(readme_content)